Online Bachelor of Science in Astronomical and Planetary Sciences

 Have questions about the Astronomical and Planetary Sciences (BS)?
 Fill out this form and we’ll get in touch!

-The online Bachelor of Science in astronomical and planetary sciences program provides you with broad training in the scientific foundations and fundamentals of space exploration, including ongoing advances in the field.
+This astronomy and planetary science degree provides you with broad training in the scientific foundations and fundamentals of space exploration, including ongoing advances in the field.
+This program is ideal for students interested in obtaining a quantitative understanding of the science of the solar system and beyond.

 What can I do with this astronomy degree?

-Learners can expect to find careers in fields that value scientific knowledge and complex problem-solving skills.
+Upon graduation, you can expect to find careers in fields that value scientific knowledge.
 This includes the ability to use modern statistical data analysis techniques.
-Graduates may find jobs within K-12 STEM teaching, writing and journalism, science policy or statistical data analysis and computer programming.
+You may also find jobs within K-12 STEM teaching, writing and journalism, science policy or statistical data analysis and computer programming.

 Why earn an astronomy degree?